NRSWA Supervisor Course

 Units Included

-The NRSWA Supervisor qualification consists of the following six units.
+The NRSWA Supervisor qualification consists of the following seven units.
 All are covered during this five-day programme.

 Location & Avoidance of Underground Apparatus